-Investing in the Offered Shares involves a high degree of risk.
+Investing in the New Shares involves a high degree of risk.
 An investor is exposed to the risk to lose all or part of his/her investment.
 Bone Therapeutics is a biotech company which undertakes clinical trials that have not led to the commercialisation of any products yet and which has never been profitable.
 Previous positive phase II results are no guarantee for success in subsequent studies, for regulatory approval and for market acceptance.
-It is emphasized that, at the date of this Securities Note, the Issuer is of the opinion that it does not have sufficient working capital to cover its working capital needs for the next 12 months.
 Investors are advised to carefully consider the information contained in the whole prospectus and, in particular, the risks described in the Part "Risk factors".
 Investors must be able to bear the economic risk of an investment in shares and should be able to sustain a partial or total loss of their investment.